 \section{Notation and definitions}

-Throughout the paper, $(X,Y)$ will denote a single joint observation from the specified model, and $(X^{(n)},Y^{(n)})$ a sequence of $n$ such observations; $p$ will be denote density of the model (with respect to the appropriate measure), with variables indicating the context.
+Throughout the paper, $(X,Y)$ will denote a single joint observation from the specified model, and $(X^{(n)},Y^{(n)})$ a sequence of $n$ such observations; $p$ will denote density with respect to an appropriate measure, with variables indicating the context.